-Module code: WISS122 Semester 2 NQF level: 5 Foundation Mathematics II Title:
+Module code: WISS122 Semester 2 NQF level: 5 Title: Foundation Mathematics II

-- demonstrate knowledge on an introductory level of functions, exponential laws, logarithmic laws and limit laws: - demonstrate knowledge on different types of graphs, solving systems of linear equations, linear programming problems in two variables, limits, analysing the rate of change of functions; - demonstrate knowledge on financial mathematics (simple and compound growth and decay, annuities and bonds): - apply and demonstrate mathematical concepts and properties by simplifying expressions and solving linear- and quadratic equations, linear inequalities, exponential equations and logarithmic equations.
+- demonstrate knowledge on an introductory level of functions, exponential laws, logarithmic laws and limit laws; - demonstrate knowledge on different types of graphs, solving systems of linear equations, linear programming problems in two variables, limits, analysing the rate of change of functions; - demonstrate knowledge on financial mathematics (simple and compound growth and decay, annuities and bonds): - apply and demonstrate mathematical concepts and properties by simplifying expressions and solving linearand quadratic equations, linear inequalities, exponential equations and logarithmic equations. - Demonstrate acceptable behaviour within the academic environment, inclusive of adherence to rules on plagiarism and copyright principles.